 - 42 new mega food parks dedicated for food processing planned over next 4 years.
 (IBEF, 2016)

-- A corpus of $300 million setup and Excise duty on plant and machinery for packaging and processing has been brought down to six per cent from 10 per cent.(IBEF, 2016)
+- A corpus of $300 million setups and Excise duty on plant and machinery for packaging and processing has been brought down to six per cent from 10 per cent.(IBEF, 2016)

-So are we on our way to do the same mistakes USA did decades ago and is now struggling to recover from?
-Even with its high education levels, general prowess in economy and way advanced science, technology and innovation.
+So are we on our way to do the same mistakes the USA did decades ago and is now struggling to recover from?
+Even with its high education levels, general prowess in economy and way advanced science, technology, and innovation.

-- Do we have mechanism in place to stop food processing industry from subjugating our age old sound agricultural practices, evolved around essence of our people and land?
+- Do we have a mechanism in place to stop food processing industry from subjugating our age-old sound agricultural practices, evolved around the essence of our people and land?

 - What will happen to the mandi system and livelihoods of a major part of the population when food processing industry subverts the whole supply chain backed by policy?

-- Are we going to put India’s food culture and security in the hands of a few profit seeking mega corporations promoted at policy level?
+- Are we going to put India’s food culture and security in the hands of a few profit-seeking mega corporations promoted at the policy level?